How to print on glass permanently

 The Natron 270 Series UV ink for glass is an excellent ink for printing on glass and other hard substrates.
 To get excellent ink adhesion, use the Natron G1 glass primer for UV ink glass printing.
 This ink works with all Ricoh Gen 4, Gen 5, Seiko, Kyocera, and Toshiba print heads.

 The next-best alternative is Natron 314 UV inkjet ink.
 This is a neutral ink and works with the same print heads as the 270 series.
 Additionally, the UV ink is perfect for printing on a wide range of substrates.
+Learn more about our UV inks for inkjet printing.

 The Natron GX screen printing ink for glass is the best ink for marking and screen printing on glass.
 This ink features excellent screen stability and printability, does not dry on screens, and has a high gloss.
 Once cured, this ink for screen printing on glass is permanent.
 Once heat-cured, the GX series has excellent adhesion and abrasion resistance and is dishwasher safe.